Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/30-create-new-patient-app/10-integrate-ai.md

 }
 ```

-This first piece of code is retrieving the environment variables that contain the keys and other secret information for Form Recognizer, avoiding us from hard-coding them into the code.
+This first piece of code is retrieving the environment variables that contain the keys and other secret information for Azure AI Document Intelligence, avoiding us from hard-coding them into the code.
 We've also got some `null` checking, to ensure that we have set the values.

 ```csharp
 var credential = new AzureKeyCredential(apiKey);